DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/entity_properties.md

 #updateme

-This is the standard "hackable" data for entities in the DC801 black mage game.
+This is the standard "hackable" data for entities in the MGE.
 You can set all these properties with Tiled or with scripts from within the MGE.

 ## Standard